-Breaking silos to solve
+Breaking silos to solve global challenges

 IDCE takes an innovative approach to graduate education.
 The student experience is a reflection of a world where problems are not confined to a single discipline.

-The pioneering IDCE curriculum is designed to facilitate transdisciplinary collaboration around challenges that emerge through the interplay between domestic and international contexts and social and environmental challenges.
-We take a problem-first approach, identifying a pressing social or environmental challenge and then bringing together a diverse team of researchers and practitioners with the collective expertise to tackle it.
+The pioneering IDCE curriculum is designed to facilitate transdisciplinary collaboration around challenges that emerge through the interplay between domestic and international contexts and social and environmental issues.
+We take a problem-first approach, identifying a pressing social or environmental problem and then bringing together a diverse team of researchers and practitioners with the collective expertise to tackle it.
 As a result, the wide-ranging projects our students and faculty undertake don’t fit comfortably within a single disciplinary silo.
 Many of our projects build on partnerships between IDCE and community or governmental organizations around the United States and the globe.